adaror/FoleonBackendAssignment/README.md

 ## Installation

 **PostgreSQL**
-In order to run (other than docker), you need to have an local DB by PostgreSQL with a table call foleonDB, but don't worry, I prepare docker instance that will run it for you :)
+To run this application (other than in Docker), you need to have a local PostgreSQL database with a table called 'foleonDB'.
+But don't worry, I have prepared a Docker instance that will run it for you :)

 ## Running the app
 Run the following line and you all set to go!